-6 An investment firm is an investment fund organised as a public limited company with the registered office in the RS, the capital of which is divided into instrument, a contract is signed for the exchange of money, assets, financial instrument or other value based on the underlying instrument, on a specified date in the future.
+A derivative is an instrument with a value derived from the underlying instrument.
+Instead of only trading or swapping the underlying instrument, a contract is signed for the exchange of money, assets, financial instrument or other value based on the underlying instrument, on a specified date in the future.
 A premium can also be paid to obtain a derivative.